 1. Online Influencers

 The first idea that pops to mind when it comes to combining online and offline marketing is the idea of using an offline influencer to leverage your online business.
 The problem with this lies in the fact that you need to learn how to pick the right influencer for your business.
-First of all, the number of followers may be a metric that makes a difference between micro and macro influencers but there’s one metric that matters far more.
+First of all, the number of followers may be a metric that makes a difference between micro and macro-influencers but there’s one metric that matters far more.
 Namely, influence is not that easy to describe, pinpoint or understand.
 Fortunately, there are numerous tools and platforms that offer a, more or less, accurate estimate of universal influence or influence per social media channel.
+It is quite essential for every business owner to have the map marketing local business, as to grow a successful business it is essential to focus on the bigger market as well as the local region.

 2. Covering Offline Events